Our Team

 Rick Ufford-Chase

-serves as an Institutional Advancement Officer for Johnson C. Smith Theological Seminary, supporting curriculum development and helping to develop a grassroots fundraising strategy.
-He has worked for nearly four decades on designing transformational experiential education programs and organizing for social and environmental justice.
+is the Executive Director of Newport Downtown Development.
+He also serves on the Newport City Council He has worked for nearly four decades on designing transformational experiential education programs and organizing for social and environmental justice.
 Rick served as the Director of BorderLinks in the AZ/Sonora borderlands, as the first full-time Director of the Presbyterian Peace Fellowship, and as Co-Director of Stony Point Conference Center with his wife Kitty.
 He was the Moderator of the 216th General Assembly of the Presbyterian Church (USA), and is the author of Faithful Resistance: Gospel Visions for the Church in a Time of Empire.
 Rick and Kitty live on traditional Abenaki lands in the Missisquoi River Basin in the Northeast Kingdom of Vermont.

 Contact at rick@jubileepractice.org